Aratramba/ps-barbershop/readme.md

 ---

 ## Known issues ##
-Make sure all content, other than a single word or number, is wrapped in "" (or whatever the string_delimiter setting says).
-You'll get an error saying something like `Delimiter expected after character x` if you don't.
+Make sure all content, other than a single word or number, is wrapped in "" (or whatever the string_delimiter setting is set to).
+You'll get an error saying something like `Delimiter expected after character x. (foo bar)` if you don't.

 ---